rwpalmer/tzLib/doc/tzLib_Reference.md

 			-	Must be placed in the firmware's Loop() section.

 		Syntax:
-			-	tzLoop();
+			-	tzLib.maintainLocalTime();

-		Return: None
+		Return: void

 CONFIGURATION METHODS ========================================================

-	tzSetDefaultZoneId() ------------------------------------------------------
+    tzLib.changeZone() --------------------------------------------------------
         Function and Usage:
-			-	Specifies the firmware developer's preferred default time zone ID.
-This overrides the tzLib default "UCT".
+            -	Changes the device's current time zone
-			-	This call must be placed before tzSetup() in the firmware's Setup() section.
+            -	Often used in a Particle Function to permit the device's time zone to be changed via the web.
+            	Code sample tzLib301.ino demonstrates this capability.

-		Syntax:
+        Syntax: tzLib.changeZone("<time zone id>);
-			-	tzSetDefaultZoneId((char*)"<time zone id>");
+            -	Example:tzLib.changezone("America/Denver");

-		Return: None
+        Return: void

-    tzSetEepromLocation() -----------------------------------------------------
+    tzLib.setEepromStartByte() ------------------------------------------------

         Function and Usage:
-			-	Allows firmware developers to select the location in EEPROM where tzLib will store time zone data.
+            -	Allows firmware developers to select the location in EEPROM where tzLib will store the 128-byte tzBlock.
-			-	If used, this method must be invoked before tzSetup() in the firmware's Setup() section, and it must stay there so tzLib knows where it can find its data after the device reboots.
+            -   If used, this method must be invoked before tzSetup() in the firmware's Setup() section.
-			-	By default tzLib stores data beginning at EEPROM location 0.
-			-	The current version of the tzInfo_t struct (version 01.00.00a) requires 92 bytes of EEPROM storage. storage.
-			-	This method does no checking to validate that the location provided is within the scope of EEPROM storage, or that the location does conflict with storage used by other applications.
-				So, please use caution when selecting an EEPROM location.
-			-	If this method is called when valid time zone data exists in the default location, this command will move that data to the new location, and data will be erased from the default location.
+            -   In the case where a tzBlock exists at another EEPROM location, this command will copy it to the new location, and will overwrite the original location with '0xFF' characters.
+This makes is easy for developers to move the tzBlock if/when they need to do so.
-			-	If valid time zone data exists at a non-default location, that data can also be moved if this command is issued twice.
-				For example, assume we want to move the data from location 120 to 330.
-We could issue the following commands: tzSetEepromLocation(120);
-					tzSetEepromLocation(330);
-				When the first command runs, there is no valid data at the default location, so (120) effectively becomes the new default.
-				The second command runs, it finds data at the default (120), and that data would be moved to the new location (330).

 		Syntax:
-			-	tzSetEepromLocation(<location>); <-- location is type 'int'.
+            -	tzLib.setEepromStartByte(<location>);
+                <location> type is int
+                <location> valid range is  0 to (EEPROM.length()-128)
+            -   Example: tzLib.setEepromStartByte(512);

-		Return: None
+        Return: void

-	tzSetHttpHost() -----------------------------------------------------------
+    tzLib.setHostName() -------------------------------------------------------
         Function and Usage:
             -	Specifies the IP address or DNS name of the HTTP server that host the time zone offset and DNS transition data.
             -	Must be placed before (tzSetup() in the firmware's Setup() section.

         Syntax:
-			-	tzSetHttpHost((char*)"<server address>");
+            -	tzSetHostName(("<server address>");
+            -   Example: tzSetHostName("208.85.39.75");

-		Return: None
+        Return: void

-	tzSetHttpPath() -----------------------------------------------------------
+    tzLib.setHostPath() -----------------------------------------------------------
 		Function and Usage:
 			-	Specifies the path to the time zone offset and DNS transition data on the HTTP server.